 The pandemic has severely impacted the vulnerable populations, as most work in the informal economy and face difficulties in covering basic daily needs.
 The World Food Programme (WFP) estimates that 7 million people are food insecure.

-The European Commission's Civil Protection and Humanitarian Aid Operations (ECHO) pays special attention to victims of forgotten crises - severe, protracted humanitarian crises where affected people do not receive sufficient international aid, such as Colombia.
-With more than €241 million in humanitarian aid since 1994, Colombia is the largest recipient of EU humanitarian aid in Latin America.
+In 2020, the European Union allocated almost €24 million in humanitarian assistance to Colombia.
+The EU pays special attention to the victims of forgotten crises.
+These are severe, protracted humanitarian crises where affected people do not receive sufficient international aid, as it is the case in Colombia.
+With more than €294 million funds received since 1994, Colombia is the largest historical recipient of EU humanitarian aid in Latin America.